Wes Hildreth: Career and research

-Starting in 1966, five years after his bachelor's degree was completed, Hildreth worked as a seasonal naturalist for the National Park Service.
+Starting in 1966, five years after his bachelor's degree was completed, Hildreth was a seasonal naturalist for the National Park Service.
 That same year, he conducted research at Muir Woods National Monument, and published a report on the history of the area.
-During his time with the Park Service, he had stints visiting Death Valley and the Olympic Mountains.
+During his time with the Park Service, he worked at Death Valley National Park, Olympic National Park, Grand Canyon National Park, and Glacier Bay National Park and Preserve.
 He left his position in 1970, later becoming an instructor at the University of California, Berkeley, where he worked from 1973 to 1975.
 In 1977, Hildreth received his Ph.D. from Berkeley; he joined the U.S. Geological Survey as a research geologist in the same year.